 - Decide on the fundraising event you want to do and involve your friends, family or work colleagues.
-Have a look at our A-Z Fundraising Ideas for inspiration
+Have a look at our A-Z of Fundraising Ideas for inspiration.

-- Anyone considering fundraising on behalf of Milford Hospice should let us know in advance so that we will be able to provide support and assistance
+- Anyone considering fundraising on behalf of Milford Hospice should let us know in advance so that we can provide support and assistance.

-- You may need to apply for a collection permit as this must be made in writing in the prescribed form to the Garda Division that is local to the proposed collection.
-Garda permits are handled by the Garda Division rather than local Garda stations
+- You may need to apply for a collection permit.
+This must be made in writing on the prescribed form to the Garda Division local to the proposed collection.
+Garda permits are handled by the Garda Division rather than local Garda stations.

-- Decide on who on the committee during the event is collecting the actual monies and a plan of action is in place
+- Decide on who on the committee, during the event, is collecting the monies and have a plan of actionin place.

 - Make sure if holding a raffle that all unsold tickets or programmes are returned and reconciled with the record of cash received from each seller

 - Collections are recorded on a summary with a signature from the sellers signifying the amount of cash collected.
 In certain circumstances it may not be practical for cash to be counted at interim stages during the course of an event, however, a record that a collection has been made should be evidenced by signatures from both collectors and sellers